csaf-tools/CVRF-CSAF-Converter/README.md

 Please refer to [`CONTRIBUTING.md`](CONTRIBUTING.md) for details about how to contribute to the development of [CVRF-CSAF-converter](https://github.com/csaf-tools/CVRF-CSAF-converter).

+## License

+CVRF-CSAF-Converter is Free Software (aka _Open Source_), see `LICENSE` and `LICENSE.md` for details.

-## Project
+## Credits

-CVRF-CSAF-Converter is a project between Deutsche Telekom Security GmbH and the Federal Office for Information Security.
-It aims to provide a CVRF 1.x to CSAF 2.0 converter.
+Initial development, up to and including version 1.0.0 (2022-05-22) was done by Deutsche Telekom Security GmbH, contracted by the German Federal Office for Information Security (BSI).

-Realization is taking place 100% Open Source.
-The final delivery will be in Q1/2022.